Primary House System

 A standard sheet is available for issuing House Points to individual pupils.
 Specialist teachers should use these or departmental specific sheets, as applicable.
 Awards

 A House Cup is awarded at the end of each term, for all points totaled for that term.
 The Sports Cup is awarded at the end of the school year, for all points gained from sporting competitions.
 The House trophy is presented at the end of the school year, for all points gained throughout the year.
-The best class in highest achievers will be rewarded of certificate at the end of each term.
+The best class in the highest achievers will be rewarded of a certificate at the end of each term.